 Some suggestions to help add vegetables in to your day are: sipping vegetable soup for morning tea or lunch, corn on the cob; jacket potato topped with coleslaw, ghee, butter, or sour cream instead of a sandwich for lunch; popcorn (home popped, no microwave stuff, with butter and a little salt ok); chopped or lightly steamed vegetables plain or with salsa (keep the sugar content low), hummus or yoghurt dips.

-2. Find out what your children do like
+2. find out what your kid likes

 For example, one of my children will eat vegetables all day long, but only if they are raw.
 He likes crunchy textures and finds cooked vegetables slimy.
 Another of my children will eat any vegetables as long as they are separate on her plate.
 All my kids love peas, but they mostly love them frozen – cold, crunchy and super sweet!